"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Resonant length: The proper length of an antenna to render it resonant

-Rhombic antenna: An antenna made of four wires of equal length connected together in the shape of a rhombus.
+Rhombic Antenna: An antenna made of four wires of equal length connected together in the shape of a rhombus.
 A directional antenna that is composed of long-wire radiators that form the sides of a rhombus, the two halves of which are fed equally in opposite phase at one apex.

 Rigid Coaxial Line: A coaxial line consisting of a central, insulated wire (inner conductor) mounted inside a tubular outer conductor.
+As part of the dictionary of Radar terms; Coaxial Cable Defined.

 Home